Boston Scientific accounts are for healthcare professionals only.

 First, while the energy from holmium or thulium lasers is absorbed by water, GreenLight Laser’s 532nm wavelength is specifically absorbed by hemoglobin.9 As a result, VIT is not impeded by the irrigating agent during the procedure, and can efficiently and rapidly vaporize prostatic tissue.9 In my experience, GreenLight Therapy allows the surgeon to approach the tissue from various angles and distances (up to 3–4mm away from tissue) whereas for holmium and thulium, a direct contact or near contact with tissue is needed to have effect.

-Second, there is a lot of mechanical blunt pushing of the adenoma with the holmium laser enucleation of the prostate (HoLEP) procedure which is not needed for GreenLight VIT; as a result, stress incontinence can be a common outcome with HoLEP.15,16 Since VIT does not create the same amount of mechanical torque and tension on the adenoma as does HoLEP, its rates of stress incontinence are much lower.8
+Second, there is a lot of mechanical blunt pushing of the adenoma with the holmium laser enucleation of the prostate (HoLEP) procedure which is not needed for GreenLight VIT; as a result, stress incontinence can be a common outcome with HoLEP.15,16 Since VIT does not create the same amount of mechanical torque and tension on the adenoma as does HoLEP, its rates of stress incontinence are much lower.9

-My VIT Approach
+My VIT approach

 I take a systematic approach with VIT based on proper cystoscopy, knowledge of prostate anatomy with preoperative ultrasound, and routine technique.1 My approach includes: